Beyond the Carnot limit: work extraction via an entropy battery: The entropy battery

-where $\tau_{E,0}$ and $\tau_{s,0}$ are the battery's unitless energy and spin initial temperatures, and $\tau_\text{env}$ is the environments initial temperature, where $\tau_\text{env}>\tau_{E,0},\tau_{s,0}$.
-The unitless energetic temperature is $\tau_E=Tk_B/h\nu$, see Appendix \ref{sec: Waste response for the debye and einstein models of heat capacity}. $\tau_f$ is the unitless final temperature once equilibrium is reached, and is common across the conserved quantity waste baths as required by the zero'th law \eqref{eq:Zero'thlaw}.
-The final temperature is dependent on the entropic responses $C_s/\tau$ of the environment, and the energy, spin waste baths of the battery.
+$\tau_C$ and $\tau_s$ are the battery's unitless energy and spin initial temperatures, where $\tau_C$ can be related to the absolute temperature $T_C$ by $\tau_C=T_C k_B/h\nu$ (Appendix \ref{sec: Waste response for the debye and einstein models of heat capacity}), and $\tau_H>\tau_C,\tau_s$. $\tau_f$ is the unitless final temperature once equilibrium is reached, and is common across the conserved quantity reservoirs as required by the zero'th law \eqref{eq:Zero'thlaw}.
+The final temperature is dependent on the entropic responses $C_s/\tau$ of the environment, and the energy/spin reservoirs of the battery, where the entropic response is the entropic equivalent of heat capacity, see Appendix \ref{sec: Waste response appendix}.

-\subsection{Results}
+\section{Results}

 As we are interested in the theoretical potential of work extraction using the entropy battery, then we should use particle statistics that maximize the battery's entropy capacity.
 At face value, it would appear as though distinguishable particles would provide the highest entropy capacity according to eq.\eqref{eq:Distinguishable entropy capacity}, however, as will be discussed in \S \ref{sec: Maximising entropy capcity}, distinguishability implies non-interaction, making distinguishable particles unrealistic as our model (and real systems) require interactions between the canonical ensembles for entropy to transfer.
 The next best case is an ensemble of bosons.
-If both the environment and the battery have a large number of bosons, on the order of Avogadro's number or more, then the waste responses $C_s, C_V$ in the integrals of eq.\eqref{eq: Reversible entropy of entropy battery} are approximately eq.\eqref{eq:Bosonicspecificheat}, and the indefinite integrals $\int C_s/\tau d\tau$ evaluate to
+If both the environment and the battery have a large number of bosons, on the order of Avogadro's number, then the waste responses $C_s, C_V$ in the integrals of eq.\eqref{eq: Reversible entropy of entropy battery} are approximately eq.\eqref{eq:Bosonicspecificheat}, and the indefinite integrals $\int C_s/\tau d\tau$ evaluate to